-3 The Penn Discourse Treebank
+3 The Penn Discourse Treebank (PDTB)

-The Penn Discourse Treebank (PDTB) covers the set of Wall Street Journal (WSJ) articles in the PTB - approximately one million words - which is much larger than previous annotations such as the RST-DT.
+The PDTB covers the set of Wall Street Journal articles in the PTB - approximately one million words - which is much larger than previous annotations such as the RST-DT.
 The PDTB adopts a binary predicate-argument view on discourse relations, where a connective acts as a predicate that takes two text spans as its arguments.
 The span to which the connective is syntactically attached is called Arg2, while the other is called Arg1.
 The PDTB provides annotation for each discourse connective and its two arguments.
 Example 1 in Figure 2 shows one Explicit relation extracted from the excerpt in Figure 1, where the connective is underlined, Arg1 is italicized, and Arg2 is bolded.
-Figure 1 is an excerpt containing two consecutive paragraphs extracted from wsj_0034, which will be used as a running example throughout this paper.
+Figure 1 is an excerpt containing two consecutive paragraphs extracted from WSJ-0034, which will be used as a running example throughout this paper.

 The PDTB also examined sentence pairs within paragraphs for discourse relations other than Explicit relations.
-Example 4 shows such an Implicit relation where the annotator inferred an implicit connective "for example" that most intuitively connects Arg1 and Arg2.
-Some relations in the PDTB are alternatively lexicalized by non-connective expressions, i.e., expressions that are not in the pre-defined, closed set of discourse connectives.
-Example 5 is such an AltLex relation with the non-connective expression "Another concern".
+Example 4 shows such an Implicit relation where the annotator inferred an implicit connective 'for example' that most intuitively connects Arg1 and Arg2.
+Some relations in the PDTB are alternatively lexicalized by nonconnective expressions, i.e., expressions that are not in the pre-defined, closed set of discourse connectives.
+Example 5 is such an AltLex relation with the non-connective expression 'Another concern'.

-If no Implicit or AltLex relation exists between a sentence pair, annotators then checked whether an entity transition (EntRel) holds.
-EntRel captures cases where the same entity is realized in both sentences.
-If no EntRel is found, annotators labeled it as no relation (NoRel).
-Examples 2 and 10 show an EntRel and a NoRel relation, respectively.
-Explicit,

 (1) Financial planners often urge investors to diversify and to hold a smattering of international securities.
-And many emerging markets have outpaced more mature markets, such as the U.S. and Japan.
-(Expansion.Conjunction - wsj_0034) (2) And many emerging markets have outpaced more mature markets, such as the U.S. and Japan.
-Country funds offer an easy way to get a taste of foreign stocks without the hard research of seeking out individual companies. $(EntRel - wsj_0034)$ (3) Country funds offer an easy way to get a taste of foreign stocks without the hard research of seeking out individual companies.
+And many emerging markets have outpaced more mature markets, such as the US and Japan.

+(Expansion.Conjunction - wsj_0034)

+(2) And many emerging markets have outpaced more mature markets, such as the U.S. and Japan.
+Country funds offer an easy way to get a taste of foreign stocks without the hard research of seeking out individual companies.

+(EntRel - wsj_0034)

+(3) Country funds offer an easy way to get a taste of foreign stocks without the hard research of seeking out individual companies.
 But it doesn't take much to get burned.

-(Comparison.Contrast - wsj_0034) (4) But it doesn't take much to get burned.
+(Comparison.Contrast - wsj_0034)

+(4) But it doesn't take much to get burned.
 Implicit = FOR EXAMPLE Political and currency gyrations can whipsaw the funds.

-(Expansion.Restatement.Specification - wsj_0034) (5) Political and currency gyrations can whipsaw the funds.
+(Expansion.Restatement.Specification - wsj_0034)

+(5) Political and currency gyrations can whipsaw the funds.
 AltLex [Another concern]: The funds' share prices tend to swing more than the broader market.

-(Expansion.Conjunction - wsj_0034) (6) When the stock market dropped nearly 7% Oct.
+(Expansion.Conjunction - wsj_0034)

+(6) When the stock market dropped nearly 7% Oct.
 13, for instance, the Mexico Fund plunged about 18% and the Spain Fund fell 16%.

-(Temporal.Synchrony - wsj_0034) (7) Another concern: The funds' share prices tend to swing more than the broader market.
+(Temporal.Synchrony - wsj_0034)

+(7) Another concern: The funds' share prices tend to swing more than the broader market.
 When the stock market dropped nearly 7% Oct.
-13, for instance, the Mexico Fund plunged about 18% and the Spain Fund fell 16% .
-(Expansion.Instantiation - wsj_0034) (8) When the stock market dropped nearly 7% Oct.
 13, for instance, the Mexico Fund plunged about 18% and the Spain Fund fell 16%.

+(Expansion.Instantiation - wsj_0034)

+(8) When the stock market dropped nearly 7% Oct.
+13, for instance, the Mexico Fund plunged about 18% and the Spain Fund fell 16%.

-(Expansion.Conjunction - wsj_0034) (9) When the stock market dropped nearly 7% Oct.
+(Expansion.Conjunction - wsj_0034)

+(9) When the stock market dropped nearly 7% Oct.
 13, for instance, the Mexico Fund plunged about 18% and the Spain Fund fell 16%.
 And most country funds were clobbered more than most stocks after the 1987 crash.

 (Expansion.Conjunction - wsj_0034)